 Feeling the cold water splash us in the face as we paddle over rapids is one of our favorite sensations!
 So, when we saw that we could go white water rafting in Newfoundland with ONadventure Wilderness Tours, we just had to book a trip.
 And to our surprise, it was equal parts relaxation and fun – the perfect mix after destroying our bodies with all-day hikes in Gros Morne National Park.

-After multiple days in a row of sunshine, we woke up to a gloomy sky on the day we set aside for our rafting adventure.
+After multiple days in a row of sunshine, we woke up to a gloomy sky on the day we set aside for our Newfoundland rafting adventure.
 However, a little chill in the air wouldn’t stop us from getting out on the water.
 So, we bundled up and headed to Riverfront Chalets, just outside Grand Falls-Windsor, where Rafting Newfoundland is located.
 We even spotted a moose on our way!
-It was sure to be a good day.
+It was sure to be a good day for a Newfoundland tour.

 We got geared up, met our guide Lexi, and were off on the quick bus ride to the drop-in point on the Exploits River – the longest and largest in Newfoundland.
 Once in the water, our guide gave us the best training session we’ve had on a rafting trip.
 Because he used live demonstrations!

 Buddy happily volunteered to jump in so Lexi could explain how to pull a raft-mate in if they go overboard.
 I laughed at my good sport of a husband for being silly enough to go in the Exploits River on such a chilly day.
 Then I realized I’d be the one pulling him in.
 I grabbed him by the top of his life vest as instructed and pulled him up, directly on top of me.
 We were both soaked, but all smiles.
 A great way to start a rafting in Newfoundland trip.